andrew-chang-dewitt/hoops-api/PROPOSAL.md

 - *[ ] Proposed project title:*

+  Currently developing with the title "Hoops", which is the literal translation of a slang word for money in Taiwan.
+  Not really spending much time on the name yet, but I expect this to change eventually.

 - *[ ] Longer description of project:*

+  A back-end REST API serving JSON data for a budgeting application.
+  The goal is to build something similar to the budgeting tools offered by a fintech I used to use before it was killed off in a merger.
+  Starting with a simplified version that's based on the envelope system & intended to offer privacy to multiple users while allowing them to share a budget, if desired.

 - *[x] Intended user:*

   My wife & I first, then eventually maybe either an OSS release for self-hosting or a SAAS hosted option.